 - The caption on the left is a reaction to Autism Speaks’ change to their aims.

-- The captioned image is taken from Pround Autistic Living – a Facebook page/group that seems to have dissapeared.
+- The captioned image is taken from Proud Autistic Living – a Facebook page/group that seems to have disappeared.

 - Steve Silberman puts meat on the bones of the contrary view Different not less.
 He seems to have a questioning mind.
 He has a lot to say about autism.
-See Diversity press for more about this author.
+See Neuro-diversity for more about this author.

 Boy in a Band

 This blogger thought she should do some research before commenting publicly.
 The research confirmed her suspicions.
 She explains her thinking in detail.
 Click icon on the left to see the post.

 This Facebook page offers humorous and quirky views of life on the autistic spectrum.
 For some it will hit the spot, but it will not be to everyone’s taste.
 It is called, No one will ever believe you – Autism Rants and Escapades.

 Click icon to browse.
 For the best view, log in.